kirstymcnaught/OptiKeyWiki/User-Guide.md

 2. To add a new word or phrase type it (as a lower case word unless it is a proper noun, abbreviation, etc) in the box at the top (#1 in the screenshot) and click 'Add' to add it to the dictionary.

-3. To remove an entry just click the 'Delete' button next to it.
+3. To remove an entry just click the 'Delete' button next to it (#2 in the screenshot).

 4. Click 'OK' to save your changes.